 We may also use your personal information that we collect from you directly and additional information about you from external sources where necessary to detect and reduce fraud and credit risk.
 These sources include Let Alliance Referencing.
 Our legal basis for this use of your personal information is our legitimate interests in preventing our business or clients being subject to fraud or credit risk.

 We will not sell or rent your information to third parties.

 We may pass your information to third party service providers, including but not limited to:

 Business partners, suppliers and sub-contractors working on our behalf for the purposes of completing tasks and providing services to you.

-These include Expert Agent our Agency Software provider, Briefyourmarket our email marketing partner, Alt-Design our website hosts, our current conveyancing partners; Flint Bishop, Simpson Jones and John M Lewis, Safe and Secure Insurance Brokers, MLM Financial Ltd our mortgage and financial services partner, Derby Removals our removals partner, Virgin Media, Homeshift our utilities swapping partner, Van Mildert our referencing partner and Clients’ legal representatives in relation to conveyancing progress.
+These include Expert Agent our Agency Software provider, Briefyourmarket our email marketing partner, Alt-Design our website hosts, our current conveyancing partners; Flint Bishop, Simpson Jones and John M Lewis, Safe and Secure Insurance Brokers, our mortgage and financial services partner Mortgage Expert Ltd, an MAB Regional Partner, Derby Removals our removals partner, Virgin Media, Homeshift our utilities swapping partner, Let Alliance our referencing partner and Clients’ legal representatives in relation to conveyancing progress.